 When Is Debt A Problem?

-As you can see below, at the end of June 2019, Endeavour Silver had US$2.82m of debt, up from none a year ago.
+As you can see below, at the end of June 2020, Endeavour Silver had US$11.0m of debt, up from US$2.82m a year ago.
 Click the image for more detail.
-However, it does have US$23.2m in cash offsetting this, leading to net cash of US$20.3m.
+However, its balance sheet shows it holds US$30.7m in cash, so it actually has US$19.7m net cash.

 How Strong Is Endeavour Silver's Balance Sheet?

-According to the last reported balance sheet, Endeavour Silver had liabilities of US$20.5m due within 12 months, and liabilities of US$11.9m due beyond 12 months.
-Offsetting this, it had US$23.2m in cash and US$26.7m in receivables that were due within 12 months.
-So it actually has US$17.5m more liquid assets than total liabilities.
+We can see from the most recent balance sheet that Endeavour Silver had liabilities of US$21.1m falling due within a year, and liabilities of US$17.7m due beyond that.
+Offsetting these obligations, it had cash of US$30.7m as well as receivables valued at US$19.2m due within 12 months.
+So it can boast US$11.1m more liquid assets than total liabilities.

-This short term liquidity is a sign that Endeavour Silver could probably pay off its debt with ease, as its balance sheet is far from stretched.
+This surplus suggests that Endeavour Silver has a conservative balance sheet, and could probably eliminate its debt without much difficulty.
 Simply put, the fact that Endeavour Silver has more cash than debt is arguably a good indication that it can manage its debt safely.
-There's no doubt that we learn most about debt from the balance sheet.
+When analysing debt levels, the balance sheet is the obvious place to start.
 But ultimately the future profitability of the business will decide if Endeavour Silver can strengthen its balance sheet over time.
-So if you're focused on the future you can check out this free report showing analyst profit forecasts.
+So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.

-Over 12 months, Endeavour Silver saw its revenue drop to US$130m, which is a fall of 19%.
+Over 12 months, Endeavour Silver made a loss at the EBIT level, and saw its revenue drop to US$108m, which is a fall of 16%.
 We would much prefer see growth.